omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - I think this is okay but maybe change the url so it <coachusername>/athletes/<athleteusername>/instance
     - this would basically be creating a new page+url+view that has all the same stuff as the current instance view
       - may be unnecessary and can leave as is
-- in add_athletes_to_coach view
-  - change the add functionality so it sends a request to the athlete.
-    - might need to create a "request-to-add" model
-      - would contain info such as: athlete, coach, gym owner
-      - then on requestee's page can have a popup that says 'coach' has claimed you as an athlete.
-'Accept' 'Reject'
-      - same for adding coach to athlete.
-      - need some way to make this private so that people cannot request you, only you can request people
-        - this way people don't get spammed
-    - when the athlete accepts the request then add the athlete to the coach and vis-versa.
 - if user is athlete set workout default gender equal to user gender after user creation
 - if user is coach leave workout default gender as both and simply ask if they want to change it (have form initial be both)
 - ask users about their privacy settings or leave both and have popup on first going to profile page that shows them where